paul-m/redactomatic/README.md

 - `cd` to project directory.
 - `curl -s https://getcomposer.org/installer | php` will install Composer for you.
-- `php ./composer.phar -o update` will make sure all the dependencies are set up.
+- `php ./composer.phar -o update` will read composer.json and make sure all the dependencies are set up.

 Redact-o-Matic needs the .htaccess file provided by Slim, so copy it over from `vendor/slim/slim/.htaccess` to the root directory.